 Whether you’re a home or business owner, you can take advantage of this credit and there’s no cap on its value.
 However, it’s important to remember that you must own your solar PV system in order to receive it.
 The solar tax credit does not apply to leased solar PV systems or power purchase agreements.

 All solar PV system owners should be eligible for the solar ITC and eligibility is based on tax liability.
-If your solar tax credit amount is greater than the amount you owe the IRS any remaining credits roll over for a period of 5 years.
+The tax credit can be rolled over for a period of five years if the credit amount exceeds your tax liability in a given year.
 In addition, the ITC program does not have an income limit, which means you may be eligible regardless of your tax bracket.

 How does the solar ITC work?